Health Insurance for Parents

 As per the current IRDAI norms, you can pay the premium for your parent’s health plan in several instalments.
 It can be either monthly, quarterly, or half-yearly spans, depending on the convenience and requirements. - Tax benefits:

 As per section 80D of the IT Act, health insurance premiums paid for senior citizen parents qualify for tax benefits.
 If you pay the premium for additional health coverage for your parents, you can claim an additional deduction of up to ₹25000.However, if either of your parents is over 60 years old, then this limit increases up to ₹50000.
-Therefore, if you purchase one health plan for yourself, one for the family, and a separate one for your senior citizen parents, you can claim a maximum tax benefit of up to ₹75000.
+Therefore, if you purchase one health plan for yourself, one for the family, and a separate one for your senior citizen parents, you can claim a maximum tax benefit of up to ₹75000.sen

-What is covered in health insurance for parents?
+What is Covered in Health Insurance for Parents?

 - In-patient hospitalisation: